Gencyigb/os-project-journal/week4.md

 ## Reflection

 Week 4 established a secure, well-structured server environment capable of supporting further hardening and performance analysis.
-SSH hardening prevented unauthorised access, the firewall restricted network exposure, and controlled user privileges reinforced the principle of least privilege.
-These steps built the foundation for the more advanced security and monitoring measures introduced in Week 5 and contributed directly to developing secure administration practices and command-line proficiency.
+SSH hardening reduced the attack surface by eliminating password-based and root access, while firewall rules restricted network exposure to only required services.
+User privilege management reinforced the principle of least privilege, reducing the impact of potential account compromise.

+These controls reflect industry-standard baseline hardening practices and significantly improved the system’s security posture without introducing noticeable administrative or performance overhead.
+Implementing these measures early ensured that subsequent monitoring and automation tasks in Week 5 could be performed on a trusted and stable platform.
+Overall, this week strengthened practical understanding of secure server administration and highlighted the importance of layered security controls in real-world Linux environments.